purusachdeva/html_css_js_mini-projects/Reponsive Profile Card/README.md

 ## Features

 * Responsive design ensures the card adapts to different screen sizes.
-* Profile picture with a white border for better visibility.
 * Social media links are represented by icons from Boxicons.
 * Call to action buttons for subscribing and messaging.
 * Reaction icons with counters display likes, comments, and shares.